 Explanation

-In this example, we use sprintf to convert an integer into a C-style string (char) and then assign it to a C++ std::string.
-It is a traditional C-style approach but works effectively in C++ as well.
+In this instance, we employ the sprintf function to change an integer into a C-style string (char) and subsequently assign it to a C++ std::string.
+This method follows a conventional C-style technique but remains efficient within the C++ context.

 When and Why Do We Convert int to string in C++?